Questions? Call or text anytime ๐Ÿ“ž 818-446-9627

 This skill is crucial for combating shame.
 It means seeing and describing your experience without attaching labels of "good" or "bad," "right" or "wrong."

 When you notice intense anger toward your crying baby and think, "I'm a horrible mother for feeling this way," practice being Non-Judgmental.
-Notice the judgmental thought and simply label it as "a judgment."
-Gently correct it to a neutral fact: "I am a person having a feeling of anger."
+Notice the anger without judging it: "I am having thoughts of frustration.
+This is an emotion.
+Emotions are not character judgments."

 This practice directly interrupts the shame cycle that fuels future outbursts.